pirminschmid/CppToolbox/README.md

 A collection of various C++ helper classes.
 They are written for C++14.
 Cmake is used for compilation.
 See the documentation of each class for additional information.

+- [LinkedMap][linkedmap]: An implementation of a std::unordered_map, with the additional feature of keeping insertion/refresh order.

 - [LuaWrapper][luawrapper]: A simple C++ wrapper class for the [Lua][lua] interpreter.

+- [SimpleTextTemplate][simpletexttemplate]: A simple text templating engine.

 - [StatisticsHelper][statisticshelper]: This class provides some basic descriptive statistics functions.

-More to come.

 Current version April/May 2017.
 [Feedback][feedback] welcome.